DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals

+\textbf{Raw-signal Modeling Baseline.} We compare with a representative time-series classification baseline that operates directly on raw biosignals through convolutional transformations. \begin{itemize} \item \textbf{MiniRocket~\cite{dempster2021minirocket}}, a fast and accurate time-series classification method based on a large set of randomized convolutional kernels.
+MiniRocket transforms raw time series into discriminative convolutional features and trains a lightweight linear classifier on top. \end{itemize}

 \textbf{End-to-end Large Multimodal Model (LMM)}.
-We compare \workname with large multimodal models (LMMs) trained directly on raw biosignals.
-We select NormWear~\cite{luo2024toward} as our baseline model.
+We compare the downstream performance between models trained on features extracted using \workname with large multimodal models (LMMs) trained directly on raw biosignals.
+As our baseline, we adopt NormWear~\cite{luo2024toward}, which is presented as the first multimodal foundation model designed to learn generalized representations from wearable sensing data.
 NormWear employs a tokenization module to transform biosignals into tokens, which are then processed by a share-weighted encoder.
-Notably, the NormWear model backbone has a size of approximately 1.5GB, making it impractical for long-term deployment on wearable devices to process continuously collected biosignals due to the substantial computational and storage overhead.
-Moreover, end-to-end models are unable to extract features with explicit semantic information as \workname does.
+However, the NormWear model backbone has a size of approximately 519MB, making it impractical for long-term deployment on wearable devices due to substantial power and storage demands associated with continuous biosignal processing.
+Furthermore, unlike \workname, end-to-end models such as NormWear lack the ability to extract features with explicit semantic meaning.